learn-co-curriculum/manual_setup/README.md

 3. as well as `echo '[ -s "$NVM_DIR/nvm.sh" ] && . "$NVM_DIR/nvm.sh"' >> ~/.bash_profile`

-4. lastly run `~/.bash_profile`.
+4. lastly run `source ~/.bash_profile`.
 This will refresh your shell after making all the changes.
 This way you wont have to quit terminal and open it again.

 **Step 15** - Install Java